Count Me In : Voices

 Disparities Highlight

-The team emphasized the importance of highlighting disparities among the community that are often overlooked.
+The team emphasized the importance of highlighting disparities among the communities that are often overlooked.

 A detailed filtering system showcasing different cancer types and the participants involved was created to allow the filtering of a vast amount of content.